Coconut Chocolate Chunk Cookie Recipe

 This recipe is fab because it’s PACKED with nutrition!
 Almonds and coconut provide healthy fats, protein, and sustained energy while oats deliver whole grain complex carbohydrate goodness.
 (1) Maple syrup is a great source of trace minerals like manganese and dark chocolate is rich in antioxidants and polyphenols.
-(2) These are cookies that taste amazing and you can feel good about eating any time of the day!
+(2) These coconut chocolate chunk cookies taste amazing and you can feel good about eating them any time of the day!
 Substitute the chocolate chunks for raisins for a delicious breakfast cookie!

 - ½ cup ground raw almonds (fine, like a flour)

 - ½ cup unsweetened shredded coconut flakes

 - 1 ½ cups ground gluten free oats (fine, like a flour)

 - ½ tsp baking powder (aluminum free!)